RetiredWizard/cardputer_repl/README.md

 # cardputer_repl
 M5Stack Cardputer Virtual REPL

+**Starting with CircuitPython 9.1.0-beta.1, this functionality has been merged into the CircuitPython core and this software should not be used.**

 Copying code.py and the /lib/ folder from this repository to the M5Stack [Cardputer](https://shop.m5stack.com/products/m5stack-cardputer-kit-w-m5stamps3) will present a virtual REPL on the device keyboard when it boots.
 Using the FN key there are up/down/left/right keys for accessing the command line history and edit functions.

 In order to enable Cardputer keyboard input in python scripts add the following block of code to the import section of your code: